‘Enemy’ Perception of China Has Risen in America

 Over half of Americans said that China and the U.S. both have done a bad job in handling Covid-19.

 The study comes at a time of increased anti-Asian attacks in the United States and other parts of the world.
-Of 2,583 incidents reported to the San Francisco-based group Stop AAPI Hate between March 2020 and August 2020, over 23% scapegoated China as the source of the pandemic.
+Of 2,583 incidents reported to the San Francisco-based group Stop AAPI Hate between March 2020 and August 2020, over 23% involved scapegoating China as the source of the pandemic.

 Of course, casting blame on China for Covid-19 was a frequent ploy of the last presidential administration, noted Elizabeth Larus, a professor of political science at the University of Mary Washington.